Privacy Principles

 Principles vary from context to context ([Understanding-Privacy], [Contextual-Integrity]).
 For instance, people have different expectations of privacy at work, at a café, or at home.
 Understanding and evaluating a privacy situation is best done by clearly identifying:

 There are always privacy principles at work.
 Some sets of principles may be more permissive, but that does not make them neutral.
-All privacy principles have an impact on people and we must therefore determine which principles best align with ethical web values in web contexts ([ETHICAL-WEB], [Why-Privacy]).
+All privacy principles have an impact on people and we must therefore determine which principles best align with ethical web values in web contexts ([ethical-web-principles], [Why-Privacy]).

 Information flows are information exchanged or processed by actors.
 A person's privacy can be harmed both by their information flowing from them to other actors and by information flowing toward them.
 Examples of the latter include: unexpected shocking images, loud noises while they intend to sleep, manipulative information, interruptive messages when their focus is on something else, or harassment when they seek social interactions.
 (In some of these cases, the information may not be personal data.)

 On the web, information flows may involve a wide variety of actors that are not always recognizable or obvious to a user within a particular interaction.
 Visiting a website may involve the actors that contribute to operating that site, but also actors with network access, which may include: Internet service providers; other network operators; local institutions providing a network connection including schools, libraries, or universities; government intelligence services; malicious hackers who have gained access to the network or the systems of any of the other actors.
-High-level threats including surveillance may be pursued by these actors.
+High-level threats including surveillance may be pursued by these actors ([RFC6973]).
 Pervasive monitoring, a form of large-scale, indiscriminate surveillance, is a known attack on the privacy of users of the internet and the web [RFC7258].

 1.1 Individual Autonomy